CrowdStrike/falconpy/README.md

 ### Issues and Questions

-Is something going wrong? :fire:
+Is something going wrong? 🔥

 GitHub Issues are used to report bugs and errors.